E-Filing and E-Service Procedures

 - “Electronic service” or “e-service” means the electronic transmission of documents or information to a party, a party’s attorney, or a party’s representative in accordance with these guidelines.

 - E-filing is not mandatory.
 Paper copies of pleadings or papers (documents) may be delivered to the Board by traditional means provided in the Michigan Court Rules.
-A party may e-file documents (other than those which initiate a case) with the Board and its panels in accordance with these guidelines.
+A party may e-file documents with the Board and its panels in accordance with these guidelines.

 - E-service is not mandatory.
 Some or all of the parties may agree to serve documents electronically among themselves in a particular pending disciplinary matter by filing a stipulation.
 The stipulation must be filed with the Board prior to electronically serving documents.
 Some or all of the parties may agree to email service of documents upon them by the Board by filing a case specific agreement, or a blanket agreement encompassing all current and future cases the party is involved in with the Board.